CUBRID/cubrid-manual/en/sql/authorization.rst

     ALTER [TABLE | CLASS | VIEW | VCLASS | TRIGGER | PROCEDURE | FUNCTION] name OWNER TO user_id;

-*   *name* : The name of schema object of which ower is to be changed
+*   *name* : The name of schema object of which owner is to be changed
 *   *user_id* : User ID

 .. code-block:: sql